jkempf42/kube-volttron/gateway-node/README.md

-Note that if you decide to develop your own Volttron microservice containers, you will need to replace the name of the container image in the manifests under the `spec.template.containers.image` key, which is currently set to `jkempf41/public-repo:<image type tag>`, with your own repository and image tag.
+Note that if you decide to develop your own Volttron microservice containers, you will need to replace the name of the container image in the manifests under the `spec.template.containers.image` key, which is currently set to `jkempf42/public-repo:<image type tag>`, with your own repository and image tag.

 ### Volttron Central microservice manifests

 The Volttron Central microservice requires the following two manifests:

-- `vcentral-deploy.yml`: This sets up a K8s `Deployment` for a vcentral Volttron Central microservice with an SQL Lite historian having the database embedded inside the container.
+- `vcentral-deploy.yml`: This sets up a K8s `Deployment` for a vcentral Volttron Central microservice with an SQL Lite historian.
-The deployment has only one replica since the database is not replicated.
-The K8s `Deployment` restarts the pod if it crashes.
+The deployment has only one replica.
+The
+K8s `Deployment` restarts the pod if it crashes.
+The database is not exported from the container so the data won't be saved if you bring down the gateway node.

 - `vcentral-service.yml`: This defines a `ClusterIP` type service for vcentral, but with an external IP address so that you can access the Volttron Central Web UI from a browser running on the host for testing.
-You should replace the IP address in the manifest, the array value bound to the key `spec.externalIPs`, with the IP address of your host machine.
+You should replace the IP address in the manifest, the array value of the key `spec.externalIPs`, with the IP address of your host machine.
 Currently this is set to `192.168.0.118`.
 The Volttron Central Web UI will run on the standard Volttron port, 8443, on your host machine so be sure there is no other service running on that port.
 The service manifest also contains a port definition for the